PhilipYip1988/python-notebooks/anaconda/windows/ipython.md

 <img src='images_ipython/img_036.png' alt='img_036' width='450'/>

-To refresh the Environmental Variables used by the Anacond PowerShell Prompt close and relaunch the Anaconda PowerShell Prompt.
+To refresh the Environmental Variables used by the Anaconda PowerShell Prompt close and relaunch the Anaconda PowerShell Prompt.

 Change the directory to Documents: